What is the Best Varicose Vein and Spider Vein Treatment in NYC?

 During the VenaSeal procedure, your vein doctor in NY will numb your skin’s surface to access the unhealthy vein, as identified under ultrasound guidance.
-After identifying the vein, the vein doctor inserts a device called a catheter (with the cyanoacrylate glue) into the vein.
+After identifying the vein, your vein doctor inserts a device called a catheter (with the cyanoacrylate glue) into the vein.
 Under ultrasound guidance, the catheter injects the medical adhesive into the diseased vein, making its walls seal shut.
-The accumulated blood reroutes to healthier leg veins, restoring effective blood circulation.
+The accumulated blood reroutes to your healthy leg veins, restoring effective blood circulation to your heart.

-VenaSeal doesn’t involve tumescent anesthesia, so there’s no post-treatment swelling.
+You don’t have to worry about post-treatment swelling because venaseal doesn’t involve tumescent anesthesia.
 This procedure is more effective than endovenous ablation for veins with multiple branches.
 The medical glue travels to all the branches and seals them shut.